pbswengineering/0-rtt/slides/0-rtt.md

 ## 0-RTT is here to stay

-The performance improvements are real (the paper stats that 0-RTT resume is 44.7% than 1-RTT) and the percentage of resumed TLS connections is also quite high (40% in some applications).
+The performance improvements are real (the paper states that 0-RTT resume is 44.7%  faster than 1-RTT) and the percentage of resumed TLS connections is also quite high (40% in some applications).

 ## 0-RTT anti-reply protection requires trade offs: